idaholab/blackbear/doc/content/source/materials/SteelCreepDamageOh.md

-# Steel Creep Damage
+# Steel Creep Damage (Oh et al)

-!syntax description /Materials/SteelCreepDamage
+!syntax description /Materials/SteelCreepDamageOh

 ## Description

-The `SteelCreepDamage` can model the mechanical failure of steel due to creep [!cite](oh2011creep).
+The `SteelCreepDamageOh` can model the mechanical failure of steel due to creep (see [!cite](oh2011creep) and [!cite](OH2011124)).

-Damage is computed by accumulating the creep strain rate normalized with the multi-axial creep ductility.
+Accumulated damage ($\omega$) is computed by accumulating the creep strain rate normalized with the multi-axial creep ductility.
 The accumulated damage is
 \begin{equation}
 \omega=\sum{\Delta\omega = \sum{\frac{\Delta\varepsilon_{x}}{\varepsilon^{*}_{f}}}}
 \end{equation}